 - 5.1 The University has a strong commitment to widening participation.
-The University therefore intends to commit to expenditure on access measures at a higher level as suggested in guidance from OFFA (see 5.4 below). - 5.2 Until 2011-12 all expenditure from additional fee income on access measures by the University of Cambridge was focussed on delivering financial support through bursary provision, at an annual cost of £5.8 million, or 29.2% of fee income above the standard rate17.
-From 2012-13 a proportion of fee income was specifically allocated additionally for the conduct of outreach activities. - We do not intend to make any changes to our existing bursary scheme for 2015-16.
+The University therefore intends to commit to expenditure on access measures at a higher level, as suggested in guidance from OFFA (see 5.4 below). - 5.2 Until 2011-12 all expenditure from additional fee income on access measures by the University of Cambridge was focussed on delivering financial support through bursary provision, at an annual cost of £5.8 million, or 29.2% of fee income above the standard rate.
+From 2012-13 a proportion of fee income was specifically allocated additionally for the conduct of outreach activities. - 5.3 We do not intend to make any changes to our existing bursary scheme for 2015-16.
 Whilst mindful of OFFA guidance on this subject, we believe that, in addition to the positive effect that our bursary scheme has on attracting applications to the University, it is right to provide financial support to students with less means to enable their full participation in the student experience.
 This too is an important aspect of social mobility.
 We have also taken full account of student feedback in the formulation of the present scheme.
-Students have confirmed during the current year that they do not want to see a reduction in bursary levels18.
-It should be noted that the level of expenditure on outreach activity outlined in this agreement is supplemented from substantial funding through other sources, and will be further supported by funds previously allocated to fee waivers through the National Scholarship Programme.
-We therefore believe our commitment in this area to be both considerable and appropriate (see Section 6). - It is estimated that under the new arrangements and by 2016-17, the total expenditure by the University of Cambridge on access measures from additional undergraduate fee income will amount to approximately £9.8 million per annum, or c32.0% of fee income above the standard rate.
-In line with advice provided by OFFA, we further estimate that 10% of additional PGCE fee income will also be spent on access measures. - 5.5 Overall, the collegiate University will, even with the higher fee, still be meeting out of its own resources almost half the real annual cost of c£15,000 of educating an undergraduate at Cambridge and thereby benefitting every UK and EU student at the University, regardless of background.
+Last year students confirmed that they do not want to see a reduction in bursary levels.